 Challenge #3: OAuth Token Sprawl

 OAuth was supposed to simplify access.
-In 2025, it’s become one of the most overlooked risks in SaaS environments.
+In 2026, it became one of the most overlooked risks in SaaS environments.

 Every time someone connects a third-party app to your systems: a calendar plugin, an AI productivity tool, or a CRM extension, your system issues an OAuth token.
 These tokens often carry broad, persistent permissions.
 They don’t expire quickly.
 And most companies don’t track them.

-Over time, these credentials pile up; tied to inactive users or forgotten apps.
+Over time, these credentials piled up; tied to inactive users or forgotten apps.
 Since they operate outside your identity provider, they stay active even after employee offboarding or password resets.

 This is how modern breaches unfold: quietly, without alerts.